Tosca tester

 Acceptance testing is an integral part of behaviour-driven development and a key tool at our disposal to ensure we meet our business objectives.
 The key to acceptance testing is to trust the results of all the software tests you’ve already performed, focus on testing the bare minimum, and leave the thought that this is the last line of defense.

-If you speak German and are IT tester or automated tester, take a look at our company benefits and respond to job vacancies.
+If you speak German and are an IT tester or IT automation tester, take a look at our employee benefits and respond to our job offers.